 In it, he poetically described the Bresse chicken as the “queen of poultry,” and the “poultry of kings.”
 Since he lived nearby, it is an easy guess that he dined like a king more than once on entrees of French Bresse chicken.

-This could also be why he ranked the Bresse chicken in the highest tier for taste and quality.
+This could also be why he ranked the Bresse chicken in the highest tier for taste and quality - he knew whereof he spoke.

 Chefs in every European capital were soon serving Chapon Bresse au Champignon to the rich and to royalty, no doubt becoming celebrities in the gourmet world.

-The breed went through a big hiccup in the 1890s.
+The breed went through a huge hiccup in the 1890s.

 If Bresse chickens are wonderful, then BIG Bresse chickens might be even better, and especially more profitable.
 At least, that was the reasoning, apparently.
 During the last 25 years of the 1800's, breeders attempted to add size to the Bresse breed by crossing the gray Bresse de Bourg with large asiatic breeds recently brought to France.
 Those crosses were then followed up with outcrosses to the Campine breed in order to clean up the color.